Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-3mm {\bf A few phenomenological examples.} The excesses in free energy~\eq{eq:F:new:old}, entropy~\eq{eq:SQQ} and internal energy~\eq{eq:E:exact} were thoroughly studied in lattice simulations of $SU(3)$ Yang-Mills theory~\cite{Kaczmarek:2002mc,Kaczmarek:2005ui}.
-Here we discuss briefly the new quantity, the (volume-integrated) excess in the pressure~\eq{eq:P:exact} caused by the presence of the heavy quark-antiquark pair.
+The excesses in free energy~Equation \eq{eq:F:new:old}, entropy~Equation \eq{eq:SXQQ} and internal energy~Equation \eq{eq:EP:exact} were thoroughly studied in lattice simulations of $SU(3)$ Yang-Mills theory~\cite{Kaczmarek:2002mc,Kaczmarek:2005ui}.
+Here we discuss briefly the new quantity, the~(volume-integrated) excess in the pressure~Equation \eq{eq:EP:exact} caused by the presence of the heavy quark-antiquark~pair.